A Spatial-channel-temporal-fused Attention for Spiking Neural Networks: Introduction

 Accordingly, in this study, we propose a novel spatial-channel-temporal-fused attention (SCTFA) module for SNNs.
 For this purpose, we employ a three-dimensional (3-D) spatial-channel attention block to capture discriminative spatial-channel information of underlying targets.
 Then, we introduce the feedback of attention into the temporal evolution of the membrane potentials of neurons (see Methods for details).
 With this method, the attention tensor has a long-term effect on neuronal membrane potentials, and its historical spatial-channel information is regulated by the decay factor of membrane potentials.
-For the sake of simplicity, we name the SNN with the SCTFA module as SCTFA-SNN.
-From the functional perspective, the major novelty of our SCTFA-SNN model is that it can make full use of the accumulated spatial-channel information to determine underlying target regions.
+For simplicity, we name the SNN with the SCTFA module as SCTFA-SNN.
+From a functional perspective, the major novelty of our SCTFA-SNN model is that it can make full use of the accumulated spatial-channel information to determine underlying target regions.
 To examine the performance of the SCTFA-SNN model, we evaluated and compared it with other SNN models on three benchmark event-stream datasets.
-Our detailed experiments and analysis clearly demonstrate the superiority of the proposed SCTFA-SNN model on event stream classifications, which can achieve competitive accuracy with existing state-of-the-art (SOTA) methods.
+Our detailed experiments and analyses clearly demonstrate the superiority of the proposed SCTFA-SNN model in event stream classifications, with our model achieving competitive accuracy with existing state-of-the-art (SOTA) methods.

 The main contributions of our work are summarized as follows: